AhmadMudassir/ecs-ec2-codepipeline-infra/README.md

-# ECS EC2 Launch Type CI/CD Pipeline with Terraform
+# 🚀 ECS EC2 Launch Type CI/CD Pipeline with Terraform

-This repository contains Infrastructure as Code (IaC) using Terraform to provision an end-to-end AWS ECS cluster (EC2 launch type) with an Application Load Balancer (ALB), and a CI/CD pipeline using AWS CodePipeline and CodeBuild to deploy a Dockerized application from source to ECS.
+This repository contains Infrastructure as Code (IaC) using Terraform to provision an end-to-end AWS ECS cluster (EC2 launch type) with an Application Load Balancer (ALB), and a complete CI/CD pipeline using AWS CodePipeline and CodeBuild to deploy a Dockerized application from source to ECS.

 ---

-## Features
+## 📦 Features

-- VPC with public subnets
+- 🛡 **VPC** with public subnets
-- Internet Gateway and route tables
+- 🌐 Internet Gateway and route tables
-- Security group for HTTP and SSH access
+- 🔒 Security group for HTTP and SSH access
-- ECS cluster using EC2 launch type
+- 🧩 **ECS cluster** using EC2 launch type
-- Autoscaling Group with Launch Template for ECS instances
+- ⚙️ **Auto Scaling Group** with Launch Template for ECS instances
-- Application Load Balancer (ALB) forwarding traffic to ECS tasks
+- 🎯 **Application Load Balancer (ALB)** forwarding traffic to ECS tasks
-- ECS Service with Task Definition for Nginx demo container
+- 🐳 ECS Service with Task Definition for Nginx demo container
-- IAM roles and policies for ECS instances
+- 🔑 IAM roles and policies for ECS instances
-- CI/CD pipeline using AWS CodePipeline + CodeBuild:
+- 🛠 **CI/CD pipeline** using AWS CodePipeline + CodeBuild:
-  - Pulls source from GitHub
+  - 📥 Pulls source from GitHub
-  - Builds and pushes Docker image to Amazon ECR
+  - 🏗 Builds and pushes Docker image to Amazon ECR
-  - Updates ECS Service with new Task Definition
+  - 🚀 Updates ECS Service with the new Task Definition

 ---

-## Architecture Diagram
+## 🖼 Architecture Diagram

 ```
 GitHub (Source)